samuelduchesne/archetypal/index.rst

    choosing the correct kernel in a jupyter notebook.
-   In the *kernel* menu, select *Change Kernel* and select the appropriate virtual env created earlier (*pyumi* in our case).
+   In the *kernel* menu, select *Change Kernel* and select the appropriate virtual env created earlier (*archetypal* in our case).

 Packages